 Ceoi3 Si1 (Dir.
-Jun Li; 2018) is a rarely made Hong Kong transgender film which starring Philip Keung as its titular protagonist Travis Tung / Tracey.
-It is a well made film as an art film however its topic is something messy with the way of mixing gay issues and transgender issues at the same time.
+Jun Li; 2018) is a rarely made Hong Kong transgender film which stars Philip Keung as its titular protagonist, Travis Tung / Tracey.
+It is a well-made film as an art film.
+However, its topic is something messy with the way of mixing gay issues and transgender issues at the same time.

 In general, it would be better if the wife of Travis Tung (played by Kara Hui) recovers their family relationship with Tracey at the end of this film as a happy ending.
 It can be cinematic magic and unprecedented.

-However dir.
-Jun Li separates entire ending into 'Seven Months Later' episode pieces twice.
-One of them shows Tracey's wife's ideological transformation from strictly traditional Chinese ethical values on LGBT issue into passively and gradually accepting Tracey's transgender tendency due to her strong love that had lasted for decades since their traditionally 'normal' marriage.
+However, dir.
+Jun Li separates the entire ending into 'Seven Months Later' episode pieces twice.
+One of them shows Tracey's wife's ideological transformation from strictly traditional Chinese ethical values on LGBT issue into passively and gradually accepting Tracey's transgender tendencies due to her strong love that had lasted for decades since their traditionally 'normal' marriage.

 This emotional reaction of the wife of Tracey proves this film's ideal ending and direction.
 It should have fully developed as an ending sequence if they want it to be a cult movie.

-There are two dramatically important elements; one is that LGBT people's strong desire to come out as LGBT and their seeking for social acceptance; the other one is that LGBT coming out or transgender tendency suddenly splits traditional family relationships, especially married couple.
+There are two dramatically important elements; one is that LGBT people's strong desire to come out as LGBT and their seek for social acceptance; the other one is that LGBT coming out or transgender tendencies suddenly splits traditional family relationships, especially married splits.

-I shall recommend you to see the greatest gender film classic Tootsie (1982) instead of this.
+I would recommend you to see the greatest genre film, the classic Tootsie (1982), instead of this.

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.